deepaklearner/sample_cypher/README.md

 If these conditions are met → this account becomes PrimaryAuth=true If the user already has a primary, OR the new account does not match the criteria → this is Secondary

+1.3
+I didnt understand, this part:
+If eligibleAccounts > 1 → reject (ambiguous)

+But the current code is not rejecting in this scenario... what should i do?